Meaning of Dissolution of Partnership Firm

-(iv) the excess, if any, shall be divided among the partners in their share ratio.
+(iv) The excess, if any, shall be divided among the partners in their share ratio.

-Private Debts and Firm’s Debts: Where both the debts of the firm and personal debts of a partner co-exist, the subsequent rules, as stated in Section 49 of the Act, shall apply.
+Private Debts and Firm’s Debts: Where both the debts of the firm and the personal debts of a partner co-exist, the subsequent rules, as stated in Section 49 of the Act, shall apply.

-(a) The property of the firm shall be applied first within the payment of debts of the firm then the excess, if any, shall be divided among the partners as per their claims, which may be utilised for payment of their private liabilities.
+(a) The property of the firm shall be applied first within the payment of debts of the firm then the excess, if any, shall be divided among the partners as per their claims, which may be utilized for payment of their private liabilities.

-(b) The personal property of any partner shall be applied first in payment of his private debts and therefore the surplus, if any, could also be utilised for payment of the firm’s debts, just in case the firm’s liabilities exceed the firm’s assets.
+(b) The personal property of any partner shall be applied first in payment of his private debts and therefore the surplus, if any, could also be utilized for payment of the firm’s debts, just in case the firm’s liabilities exceed the firm’s assets.

 It may be noted that the personal property of the partner doesn’t include the private properties of his wife and youngsters.
 Thus, if the assets of the firm aren’t adequate enough to pay off the firm’s liabilities, the partners need to contribute out of their net private assets (private assets minus private liabilities).

 When the firm is dissolved, its books of account are to be closed and thus the profit or loss arising on the relocation of its assets and discharge of liabilities is to be computed.
-For this purpose, a Realisation Account is ready to determine the internet effect (profit or loss) of realisation of assets and payment of liabilities which can be is transferred to partner’s capital accounts in their share ratio.
+For this purpose, a Realisation Account is ready to determine the internet effect (profit or loss) of realization of assets and payment of liabilities which can be transferred to the partner’s capital accounts in their share ratio.